Solar Charged Puffer

 The darker the environment, the brighter the jacket will glow

 The logic behind the Solar Charged Puffer is really simple: the brighter the source you charge it with, and the longer you charge it, the more energy it will absorb and the longer and brighter it will glow.
 The jacket will always appear to hold its charge longest out in nature at night where there’s less light pollution.
-Over the next few hours or minutes, depending on its charge, it will go through several phases as it fades from a radioactive looking green, right down to a ghostly green.
+As it fades back to white over the next few hours or minutes, depending on its charge, it will go through several phases, from a radioactive looking green, to a silvery green, then finally a ghostly white.

 After 12 hours it will have a ghostly glow

 The glow is at its brightest immediately after it has been charged, but retains a ghostly glow for up to 12 hours.
 So if you leave it hanging up in your room you will see a very pale green light coming from it.
 If you want it to glow brighter at any point you can recharge it.
 If you’re heading outdoors you can use anything to hand to top it up – a head torch, your car headlights on full beam, even standing near a light bulb will do it.

 The core technology that enables the Solar Charged Puffer to glow is the second layer – an ultra-thin membrane just below the surface of the jacket.
 Engineered with a phosphorescent compound, it rapidly stores any light it comes into contact with and re-emits it slowly over time.
 The membrane acts as if it’s alive, absorbing sunlight like a plant.
 And with the phosphorescence engineered into the membrane itself, the tech sits at the very centre of the fabric, so it can’t wash out or rub off.